4d/docs/website/translated_docs/pt/Concepts/dt_blob.md

 #### Accessing a scalar blob's bytes

-You can access individual bytes of a scalar blob using curly brackets.
+You can access individual bytes of a scalar blob using curly brackets `{}`.
 Within a blob, bytes are numbered from 0 to N-1, where N is the size of the BLOB:

 ```4d
   // Declare a variable of type Blob